November 2015 Turkish general election: Electoral districts

 Turkey is split into 85 electoral districts, which elect a certain number of Members to the Grand National Assembly of Turkey.
 The Assembly has a total of 550 seats, which each electoral district allocated a certain number of MPs in proportion to their population.
 The Supreme Electoral Council of Turkey conducts population reviews of each district before the election and can increase or decrease a district's number of seats according to their electorate.

-In all but three cases, electoral districts share the same name and borders of the 81 Provinces of Turkey, with the exception of İzmir, İstanbul and Ankara.
+In all but three cases, electoral districts share the same name and borders of the 81 Provinces of Turkey, with the exception of İzmir, Istanbul and Ankara.
 Provinces electing between 19 and 36 MPs are split into two electoral districts, while any province electing above 36 MPs are divided into three.
-As the country's most populous provinces, İzmir and Ankara are divided into two subdistricts while İstanbul is divided into three.
+As the country's most populous provinces, İzmir and Ankara are divided into two subdistricts while Istanbul is divided into three.
 The distribution of elected MPs per electoral district is shown below.